Treating Tendonitis in the Upper Extremity including Taping, IASTM, and Joint Alignment

 After completion of this course, therapist will be able to:

-- Identify 3 components of Movement With Motion (MWM) for a patient with shoulder tendonitis pain.
+- Identify 3 Movement With Motion (MWM) joint glides for a patient with shoulder tendonitis pain.

 - Explain how joint alignment and muscle imbalance influence a patient with finger pain.

-- Develop a treatment plan, including taping, cupping and IASTM strokes to enhance movement and space in a patient with wrist tendonitis
+- Independently develop a treatment plan that incorporates taping, cupping, and IASTM strokes for a patient with wrist tendonitis.

 7.5 contact hours